gwu-cs-iot/collaboration/paper_review.md

 If the paper is a *survey* which summarizes an area of research including many separate papers, the following structure might be more appropriate:

-- Two to three summary of the problem being solved.
+- Two to three sentence summary of the problem being solved.
 - Two or three sentence summary of the areas that are most important to the survey.
 - Three questions about the survey.
 - Two critiques about the survey.